berops/claudie/docs/input-manifest/api-reference.md

 - `name`

-  The name of the provider specyfication.
+  The name of the provider specification.
 It has to be unique across all providers.

 - `providerType`

   Type of a provider.
-The providerType defines mandatory fields that has to be included for a specyfic provider.
+The providerType defines mandatory fields that has to be included for a specific provider.
 A list of available providers can be found at [providers section](./providers).
 Allowed values are:

   | Value         | Description                              |
   | ------------- | ---------------------------------------- |